Ergus/MultiCallC/README.md

 * Create automatic tests for the functions in the library in a subdirectory using assert.

-* Interface Python-C++ with CTypes for the library compiled with CMake.
+* Interface Python-C with CTypes for the library compiled with CMake.

+* Interface Python-C with API for the library compiled with CMake.

 * Interface Fortran-C++ with modern Fortran interface and compiled with CMake.